top of page

 Improves stress responses in later life.

-Through play and toys, we introduce the pups to different textures and sensations to help give them a well-rounded start to the world.
-We introduce them to the crate, toilet training, and various people and give them age-appropriate obstacles to overcome.
+We also introduce them to the crate, toilet training, and various people.
 We get them used to being brushed, using a soft brush on their coat daily.
-We handle their feet and ears to get them used to being handled.
+We touch their feet and ears to get them used to being handled.
 All of this is designed to help them in their development.

 puddles3.JPG